automainint/laplace/README.md

 - `LAPLACE_ENABLE_LIB` - build the static library. `OFF` by default.
 - `LAPLACE_ENABLE_TESTING` - enable testing. `OFF` by default.
 - `LAPLACE_ENABLE_COVERAGE` - enable coverage reporting. `OFF` by default.
 - `LAPLACE_CODEGEN` - perform code generation.
 Will generate embedded data code and OpenGL interface code. `ON` by default.
 - `LAPLACE_VERBOSE` - enable verbose logging of Laplace. `ON` by default.
 - `LAPLACE_UNSAFE` - disable safety checks of Laplace. `OFF` by default.
-- Dependencies' git tags:
+- `LAPLACE_FETCH_DEPENDENCIES` - fetch dependencies from source.
+Set to `OFF` is you have installed dependencies. `ON` by default.
   - `LAPLACE_GOOGLETEST_TAG` - googletest git tag. `release-1.11.0` by default.
   - `LAPLACE_GOOGLEBENCHMARK_TAG` - google/benchmark git tag. `v1.5.3` by default.
   - `LAPLACE_WOLFSSL_TAG` - wolfSSL git tag. `v4.8.1-stable` by default.